 Furthermore, the lender can’t enforce an AC if the owner has a second mortgage on the property.
 Specifically, the first lien holder cannot exercise the AC and force the borrower to pay up right away.

-Clearly, a lender can only make an AC work if an inheritance or second mortgage isn’t involved.
+Clearly, a lender can only make an AC work when inheritances or second mortgages aren’t involved.

 Alienation Clauses vs Acceleration Clauses